himslm01/himslm01.github.io/broadcast_media/broadcast_tv_SD_aspect_ratios.md

 Those values match table 4 of [ITU-R BT.601-7](https://www.itu.int/dms_pubrec/itu-r/rec/bt/r-rec-bt.601-7-201103-i!!pdf-e.pdf).

-To calculate the *active pixels* which correspond to the *active picture* of a line of video sampled at 13.5MHz:
+To calculate the *active pixels* which correspond to the *active picture* of a line of video we calculated above, sampled at 13.5MHz:

 $ 13.5MHz \times 52 \mu s = 702 $ *active pixels* per line for "PAL"/"SECAM"